BiocomputeLab/paraSBOLv/README.md

 # paraSBOLv

-A lightweight Python library designed to simplify the rendering of highly-customisable [parametric Scalable Vector Graphic](http://parametric-svg.js.org) (SVG) based SBOL Visual glyphs.
+A lightweight Python library designed to simplify the rendering of highly-customisable SBOL Visual glyphs and diagrams.
+To do this, `paraSBOLv` uses the Parametric Scalable Vector Graphic (SVG) format to enable the encoding of shape geometry and allowed parametric variations on this.
+The best way to learn how to use `paraSBOLv` is to dive into our [`gallery`](./gallery/) of examples.

 ## Dependancies